Death-Raider13/MarketHub/text/VENDOR_SYSTEM_IMPROVEMENTS_COMPLETE.md

 ### **Platform Readiness: 95% Complete**

-**MarketHub is now ready to compete directly with Selar** with several competitive advantages:
+**FEROMARKETHUB is now ready to compete directly with Selar** with several competitive advantages:

 #### **Ready for Launch:**
 - ✅ All core Selar features implemented